2023 BLAST NEWS

 One will run searches faster for you.
 The other allows you to limit your search easily by organism.

-The second feature significantly simplifies limiting searches to a non-leaf taxonomic node (e.g., bacteria) without running a custom script.
-To limit a search by taxonomy, use a taxID(the number that specifies a taxonomic node) for your search.
+The second feature significantly simplifies limiting searches to a non-leaf taxonomic node (e.g., bacteria).
+To limit a search by taxonomy, use a taxID (the number that specifies a taxonomic node) for your search.
 Read more about this feature here.

 Download BLAST+ 2.15.0